 FEE REASSESSMENT FOR ADDING CLASSES, DROPPING CLASSES, CANCELLATION OR WITHDRAWAL FROM SCHOOL

 Fees will be reassessed for students who officially cancel classes, withdraw from the University or add/drop classes.
-Fees included in this reassessment are the Tuition Fee; Non-Resident Fee; Student Activity Fee; Information Technology Fee; Course Fee (if applicable).
-Such fees are reassessed and reduced in accordance with the reassessment schedule for each term found on the Cashier’s web site.
-The official refund policy can be found at http://chancellor.mst.edu/documents/III16.pdf.
+Fees included in this reassessment are Tuition; Non-Resident Fee; Student Activity Fee; Information Technology Fee; Course Fee (if applicable).
+Such fees are reassessed and reduced in accordance with the reassessment schedule for each term found on the Cashier's website.
+The official refund policy can be found at https://cashier.mst.edu/refund/.

 MINIMUM FEE PAYMENT PLAN

 The student's account is billed for the full account balance for each payment date; however, a minimum payment amount is allowed.
 The minimum payment amount is derived by dividing the current term charges by the number of scheduled payment dates remaining in the semester, and adding the total of any previous semester remaining balance.

 Fall (August-December) Semester Payment Due Dates

 August 10, September 10, October 10, November 10

 January 10, February 10, March 10, April 10